 The Academy maintains relationships with several not-for-profit organizations and limits on-campus fundraising efforts only to those organizations.
 Academy resources—including Deerfield’s name, photographs, slogans, logos, websites, and printing/mailing facilities—should not be used to fundraise for other organizations.

-Only approved clubs and co-curricular groups may conduct sales and fundraise on campus; all fundraising and sales activities require approval of the Student Life Office and approval and supervision of the club/co-curricular advisor.
+Only approved clubs and cocurricular groups may conduct sales and fundraise on campus; all fundraising and sales activities, including those conducted by and for individual students, require approval of the Student Life Office—and both approval and supervision of the club/cocurricular advisor.
 Gambling for money is prohibited.

 Clubs and Groups